flsilves/meetme/README.md

 Field | Data Type | Description
 --- | --- | ---
-user_id| integer | A user that isn't the owner of the recording recording_id | string | The recording identifier that has been granted accesses to
+user_id| integer | A user that isn't the owner of the recording recording_id | string | The recording identifier that has been granted access to

 ## Run Unit tests
 ```shell